desivar/sundayschool/README.md

 Change Language: Use the language toggle button in the header to switch between Spanish and English at any time.

-Technology Stack
+⚙️ Technology Stack
 HTML5: Provides the core structure and content.

-CSS3: Styles the page, including the layout, fonts, colors, and animations.
+CSS3: Handles all styling, including layout, fonts, colors, and animations.

-JavaScript (ES6+): Powers the interactive features, including the card activation, progress tracking, language toggling, and completion message.
+JavaScript (ES6+): Powers all interactive features, such as card activation, progress tracking, and language toggling.

-Font Awesome: Used for all icons.
+Font Awesome: Used for all the icons.

 Google Fonts: Used for the 'Quicksand' and 'Patrick Hand' fonts.

-File Structure
-index.html: The main HTML file containing all the content and logic.

-styles/gospel.css: The CSS stylesheet for the page.

-README.md: This file.
+🤝 Contributions
+This project is open-source.
+Feel free to fork the repository and submit a pull request with any improvements or new features you'd like to add.